danielfett/draft-dpop/mainmatter.md

 [ Maybe use different `token_type` value? ]

-The header `DPoP-Binding` contains a JWT signed using the asymmetric key chosen by the client.
+The header `DPoP-Binding` MUST contain a JWT signed using the asymmetric key chosen by the client.
 The header of the JWT MUST contain the following fields:

- * `typ`: MUST be `dpop-binding+jwt`
+ * `typ`: The string `dpop-binding+jwt` (REQUIRED).
- * `jwk`: The public key chosen by the client, in JWK format.
+ * `jwk`: The public key chosen by the client, in JWK format (REQUIRED).

 The body of the JWT contains the following fields:

  * `http_method`: The HTTP method used for the request (REQUIRED).